1999AZZAR/mcp-ecosystem/docs/architecture.md

 ## Overview

-The AZZAR MCP Server Suite is a collection of specialized Model Context Protocol (MCP) servers designed to work together to provide comprehensive AI assistant capabilities.
+The AZZAR MCP Server Suite is a collection of specialized Model Context Protocol (MCP) servers designed to work together to provide AI assistant capabilities.
 The architecture follows a modular, distributed approach where each server focuses on specific domains while maintaining interoperability through the MCP protocol.

 ## Core Principles